 - Request counts – an unusually high and sustained rate of requests from a small pool of machines can indicate a Distributed Denial-of-Service attack (DDoS).
 Once identified, measures can be taken to stop this flow of illegitimate activity.

 - Latency at the load balancer – the time elapsed after a request leaves the load balancer until the HTTP(S) header of a response is received is measured in seconds.
-This metric is a good proxy for how quickly your application is responding for your site visitors.
+This metric is a good proxy for how quickly your application is responding to your site visitors.

 - Storage queue length (application and database) – queue length is the number of I/O requests that are pending.
 A sustained increase in queue length may suggest the throughput of the storage medium is near, or at saturation.